 Science, Engineering, or Geography (with sufficient background in

 economics and statistics).

 LiteratureSterner, T., Coria, J. (2012).
 Policy Instruments for Environmental and

 Natural Resource Management.
 2nd Edition.
 RFF Press, New York.

-Emissions Trading in Practice: A Handbook on Design and Implementation.
+Partnership (2016).
+Emissions Trading in Practice: A Handbook on Design

-Supplemental readings to be made available on Canvas.
+Supplemental readings will be made available on Canvas.